THE FDAC SERVICE STANDARDS AND PRACTICE INDICATORS

 The FDAC intervention plan is agreed at the Intervention Planning Meeting and is informed by the FDAC assessment of the needs of the children and the parents.
 The intervention plan is revised as necessary during the court process, whilst remaining mindful of the timescales required by (a) the law and Public Law Outline, and (b) the importance of responding to children’s needs in a timely fashion.
 The intervention plan is adopted by the Local Authority as their interim care plan.

 The FDAC specialist team uses the National Unit data collection tools to measure the health and well-being of each child and parent during their time in FDAC, with a view to understanding the impact of FDAC on families and highlighting potential areas for improvement and service development.

 We call these the FDAC Service Standards because, taken together, they summarise our expectations about (a) the provision and ethos of an FDAC service and (b) what a service in development will be working towards.

 The Practice Indicators

 The FDAC National Unit has developed a set of Practice Indicators to sit alongside the Service Standards.
-These will help FDAC sites measure the progress they are making towards fidelity.
-They will also be a useful guide for the National Unit’s work of helping new sites establish themselves.
+These help FDAC sites measure the progress they are making towards fidelity.
+They are also a useful guide for the National Unit’s work of helping new sites establish themselves.